Lupus of Troyes: Lupus and Attila

 Lupus was credited with saving Troyes from the Huns under Attila, in 451.
 According to the accounts, after praying for many days, Lupus, dressed in full episcopal regalia, went to meet Attila at the head of a procession of the clergy.
 Attila was allegedly so impressed with Lupus that he spared the city.
 Attila went on to lose the Battle of Châlons.
-Lupus ran into trouble when Attila asked the bishop to accompany him and his army after Châlons; Attila believed that Lupus’ presence would spare his army from extermination.
+Lupus ran into trouble when Attila asked the bishop to accompany him and his army after Châlons; Attila believed that Lupus's presence would spare his army from extermination.
 However, Lupus was accused by the Romans of helping the Huns escape.
 Lupus was forced to leave Troyes, and he became a hermit in the mountains.
 But "many scholars doubt the veracity of the account of the Attila incident."
 A similar story is told of Genevieve.
 Donald Attwater writes that the tale of Lupus and Attila is hagiographical rather than historical.
 However, the historical kernel it might contain is that Troyes was spared being sacked by Attila's army and that its inhabitants considered this a miraculous deliverance.